NxPKG/khulnasoft-docs/content/stream/viewing-videos/using-own-player/ios.md

 ## Using AVPlayer

-Play a video from Cloudflare Stream using AVPlayer:
+Play a video from Khulnasoft Stream using AVPlayer:

 {{<render file="_ios_playback_code_snippet.md">}}